 One Day Everything Changed

 Thankfully a coworker of mine (your awesome Dan!) agreed to drive me to the appointment and wait there while I was put under.
-As they don’t let you drive afterwards.
+As they don’t let you drive afterward.

-I asked him how I got this disease and unfortunately since it is an autoimmune disease there is nothing that causes it.
+I asked him how I got this disease and unfortunately, since it is an autoimmune disease there is nothing that causes it.
 My dad has psoriatic arthritis, also an autoimmune disease, and the chances of me getting something were always going to be higher.
-I happened to be the lucky winner on UC.
+I happened to be the lucky winner with Ulcerative Colitis.

 I decided there had to be something better out there and it turns after searching on the web there was a medication called Colazal which was very similar to Lialda which only cost $10 a month after insurance.
 And after telling my GI I wanted to switch to this the medicine, it worked just as well as Lialda.